redtexts/texts/gorter_1923_communist_workers_international.md

 increased in the Russian market.

-At the May (1922) session of the financial department, state bank director Aron Schiemann spoke on the Russian state bank after which the financial section called for private banks.
+At the May (1922) session of the financial department, state bank director Aron Sheinman spoke on the Russian state bank after which the financial section called for private banks.

 Stock exchanges were re-opened in the large towns.
 An army of